Charles-Denis Bourbaki: Armée de l'Est

-Bourbaki offered his services to Gambetta and received the command of the Northern Army, but was recalled on 10 November and transferred to the Army of the Loire.
-In command of the hastily trained and ill-equipped Army of the East, Bourbaki made the attempt to raise the siege of Belfort, which, after the victory of Villersexel, ended in the repulse of the French in the three days' battle of the Lisaine.
+Bourbaki offered his services to Léon Gambetta, a lawyer and republican politician who had proclaimed the Third French Republic in September 1870.
+Bourbaki was given the command of the Northern Army, but was recalled on 10 November and transferred to the Army of the Loire.
+In command of the hastily trained and ill-equipped Army of the East, Bourbaki made an attempt to raise the siege of Belfort, which, after an initial victory in the Battle of Villersexel ended in the defeat of the French in the three-day battle of the Lisaine.

-Other German forces under Manteuffel now closed upon Bourbaki, and he was eventually driven over the Swiss frontier with the remnant of his forces.
-His troops were in the most desperate condition, owing to lack of food; and out of 150,000 men under him when he started, only 87,000 men with 12,000 horses escaped into Swiss territory.
+Other German forces under Prussian Field Marshal Edwin Freiherr von Manteuffel now closed upon Bourbaki, and he was eventually driven over the Swiss frontier with a remnant of his forces.
+His troops were in desperate condition, owing to lack of food; and out of 150,000 men under him when he started, only 87,000 men with 12,000 horses escaped into Switzerland.
 They crossed the western border of Switzerland at Les Verrières, Sainte-Croix, Vallorbe and in the Vallée de Joux at the beginning of February 1871.
 They were disarmed and detained for six weeks before being repatriated in March.
-This event is memorialized in the Bourbaki Panorama in Switzerland.
+This episode is memorialized in the Bourbaki Panorama, a large panoramic painting now in Lucerne, Switzerland.

-Rather than submit to the humiliation of a probable surrender, Bourbaki had delegated his functions to General Clinchant on 26 January 1871 and tried to commit suicide that night.
-He fired a pistol at his own forehead, but the bullet somehow "flattened as if against a cast-iron plate" and his life was saved.
+Rather than submit to the humiliation of a probable surrender, Bourbaki had delegated his functions to General Justin Clinchant on 26 January 1871, and tried to commit suicide that night.
+He fired a pistol at his forehead, but the bullet somehow "flattened as if against a cast-iron plate" and his life was saved.
 General Clinchant carried Bourbaki into Switzerland, where he recovered sufficiently to return to France.

-In July 1871, he again took the command at Lyon and subsequently became military governor.
+In July 1871, he again took the command at Lyon where he subsequently became military governor.

 Later service

 In 1881, owing to his political opinions, he was placed on the retired list.
-In 1885 he was an unsuccessful candidate for the senate.
+In 1885 he was an unsuccessful candidate for the French Senate.

-A patriotic Frenchman and a brilliant soldier and leader, Bourbaki, like some other French generals of the Second Empire whose training had been obtained in Africa, was found wanting in the higher elements of command when the European conditions of 1870 were concerned.

-Cultural references

-A group of 20th-century French mathematicians published many works under the pseudonym Nicolas Bourbaki, possibly named after the general.

-The scene of Bourbaki's army being disarmed when they crossed the Swiss borders is the subject of a panoramic painting, the Bourbaki Panorama, done in 1881 by Edouard Castres.
-Since 1889, this 360° painting has been on display in Lucerne, Switzerland.